What to Drink This February 14

 Coupled up?
 Single?
 Married?

-No matter your romantic situation, there’s a (local) wine out there to turn your Tuesday into a celebratory occasion.
+No matter your romantic situation, there’s a (local) wine out there to turn any day into a celebratory occasion.
 Here’s a handy jumping-off guide to help you find just the right kind for your Valentine:

 Hudson-Chatham Winery, Empire 2012